"Blow it big, big, big," Abriana Charlie, the mother of four of the children, encouraged. "Keep going."

 Cherrie Powell, who runs the workshops, said the workshops are activities done in the past that children have enjoyed.
 For instance, she said the rocket cars were an activity from last summer's Make and Play workshops.

-Dameon and Daniel Betts participated in the workshop.
-They carefully cut out wheels from Styrofoam trays.
+Dameon and Daniel Betts were two of the kids who participated in the workshop.
+The two carefully cut out wheels from Styrofoam trays.

 "All this cool stuff can be found on the NASA website," Powell said.

-Abriana Charlie brought her four children and their friend, Adreyonai Gomez, to the Make and Play workshop.
+Abriana Charlie brought her four kids and their friend, Adreyonai Gomez, to the Make and Play workshop.
 She said it was her first time attending an activity at the E3 Children's Museum.

-The kids had a fun time and she said she thinks they'll be coming back.
+The kids had a fun time and Abriana Charlie said she thinks they'll be coming back.

-Ariah Charlie and Ajah Charlie said they chose the colors for their cars because they liked them.
+Ariah Charlie and Ajah Charlie said they chose the colors for their cars because they liked the colors.

 "These are my favorite colors," Ariah added, holding her car with pink and yellow wheels.